teisdbr/winlibrs-docs-test/data-element-values.md

 </tbody>
 </table>

-<br><br>
+`<br><br>`

 # Allowable Property Loss Types (DE 14) By NIBRS and Attemped/Completed

-___
+---

 The following table outlines the values that are allowed to be used for data Element 14, Property Loss Type, when an Offense of a particular NIBRS Code is either Attempted or Completed.

 <table>
 <thead>